 curl https://yt-dl.org/latest/youtube-dl && chmod u+rx youtube-dl

 Or with wget:

 wget https://yt-dl.org/downloads/latest/youtube-dl && chmod u+rx youtube-dl

 Note: If you use curl or wget, youtube-dl will be downloaded to your current directory.
 To run the program from anywhere else, move youtube-dl to a directory of your choosing, and make sure this directory exists in your PATH environment variable.
 For example:

 echo "PATH=$PATH:$HOME/ydl" >> ~/.bashrc && source ~/.bashrc

 When installation is complete, you can proceed to Downloading a video, below.

 On all Linux systems, you can also install it by using the curl, wget, or git methods listed above for macOS.

-YouTube-dl is a command line program, which means it has no GUI.
-Instead, you type commands to the program, using your command prompt or terminal window.
+YouTube-dl is a command line program, so it has no GUI.
+Instead, you use it from your command prompt or terminal window.

-YouTube-dl has many options, but here we'll just cover the basics: downloading video, and downloading audio.
+YouTube-dl has many options.
+Here, we'll cover the basics: downloading video, and downloading audio.